ukncsc/stix-cvebuilder/README.md

   * The `ttp` key defines if you want TTP objects to be built as part of the package.
   * The `stix` key defines your namespace and prefix.
   * The `ingest` key defines settings related to API ingestion.
+  * The `taxii` key defines settings related to TAXII inboxing.

 Once setup your file should look like this:
 ```JSON